LeiRui/lts-exp/README.md

 -   `iotdb-server-0.12.4`: Folder of the IoTDB server.
 -   `jarCode`: Folder of JAVA source codes for jars used in experiments.
 -   `jars`: Folder of jars used in experiments to write data to IoTDB and query data from IoTDB.
--   `notebook`: Folder for the Python Jupyter Notebooks for experiments on visualization efficacy.
+-   `notebook`: Folder of the Python Jupyter Notebooks for experiments on visualization efficacy.
 -   `tools`: Folder of tools to assist automated experiment scripts.

 ## 1. Visualization Efficacy Comparison